liquinlab/elm-smile/docs/concepts.md

 It gets much more fancy and powerful from there.
-For example [here](https://github.com/NYUCCL/smile/blob/main/src/user/components/stroop_exp/StroopView.vue) is a more complex example of a Stroop experiment which uses heriachically nested steps, randomization, and more.
+For example [here](https://github.com/NYUCCL/smile/blob/main/src/user/components/stroop_exp/StroopView.vue) is a more complex example of a Stroop experiment which uses hierarchically nested steps, randomization, and more.
 We provide complete documentation of [steps](/steps) and the [API](/api).

 ### Transitioning to the next View